peercoin/rfcs/text/0024-pow-spacing-augmentation/0024-pow-spacing-augmentation.md

         bnNew *= ((nInterval - 1) * nTargetSpacing + nActualSpacing + nActualSpacing);
         bnNew /= ((nInterval + 1) * nTargetSpacing);

-This form of the equation is a unique one because it satisfies a particular requirement.
-If there are n blocks in a time period t, then it doesn't matter when the blocks take place, the equation will result in the same ending difficulty of the chain.
-Any form of nNew being linearly related to nActualSpacing will have this same result because of the commutative rule of multiplication.
+This is an exponential moving average retargeting algorithm with an nInterval targeting a 1 week timespan (normalized by the target spacing of 1 hour).
+The algorithm used in pow.cpp is common between PoW and PoS difficulty adjustments, albeit with a different target spacing.
+This target spacing is set separately for PoS and PoW difficulty adjustments just before the algorithm via 'if (fproofofstake)'.
+The 'timespan' is chosen to be a week as a global parameter throughout the code.
-This behavior is very important for chains that use difficulty as a form of chain weight, because it prevents strings of blocks from gaining weight over even block distributions.
+Having a simple determination of the timespan and the target, and therefore 'nInterval', is important for chains that use difficulty as a form of chainweight.
 The chainweight in Peercoin, however, is not a function of PoW difficulty at all.
 This is a degree of freedom we can leverage to accomplish the goal of more even block distribution.

+In considering concepts of tuning the difficulty adjustment algorithm, we consider the natural asymmetry of the adjustment.
-One way to view the question of what functional form to take is to realize that across a single block the difficulty can move infinitely far down (in the case of eternity between blocks) but can only move up as quickly as the limit of nActualSpacing=0, which is around a 1% change per block.
+Across a single block, the difficulty can move infinitely far down (in the case of eternity between blocks) but can only move up as quickly as the limit of nActualSpacing=0, which is around a 1% change per block.
-The variable nInterval is the expected number of blocks in a week, or 168.
-The function in the code can then be written as:  New Difficulty = Old Difficulty divided by f(x), where 'x' is the ratio of actual spacing to target spacing.

-        f(x) = (167+2*x)/169

-In moving away from linearity, we have a wide array of mathematical processes we could choose from.
-However, we have a few desired requirements.
-First, we want to balance the long term and the short term behavior such that strings of blocks, especially very close together blocks, are penalized more.
-Second, we want to somewhat preserve the behavior at long time scales, though a slight increase increase in slope would be fine.
-Third we want the game theoretic best practice to coincide with regularly spaced blocks.
-Fourth, we want the equation to be continuous and differentiable to avoid any strange edge cases.
-And fifth goes without saying, that the algorithm should seek to converge on the target by setting f(1)=1, f(<1)<1, and f(>1)>1.

-With the concept of making 0 limit to the same as infinity, we compare the functions x and 1/x.
-We seek a combination of these terms that achieves the above requirements.
-In so doing, we augment the original spacing parameterization f'(x)=f(g(x)) where g(x)~x+1/x-1=x+(x-1)/x.
-However, we would limit this so as to avoid an infinity at x=0.
-In choosing the limit, we aim to augment the 0-time increase of difficulty to be a little over 3x the speed of difficulty decrease.
-As such, our equation will be:

-        g(x)=x+(x-1)/(x+0.3)

-Remembering that x=nActualSpacing/nTargetSpacing allows us to see how the code would look.
-We will define a new spacing:

-        nAugmentSpacing = nTargetSpacing
+In addition, rfc0020 only affects the slow end of adjustment, providing more timestamps that shift the difficulty down only when the time since the last PoW block exceeds the target.
+Here, we seek to work on the fast side of the behavior, moving the difficulty up faster when blocks come in before the target.
+As such, we will use a piecewise augmentation of the interval for more aggressive upward motion of the difficulty.

+To maintain behavior of the exponential moving average, as well as the targeted spacing, we should augment either the timespan or the interval.
+As a rough example written by someone who is not a cpp developer, we will augment the locally defined 'nInterval' variable with separate definitions for downward PoW difficulty changes.
+We use a linear function of the actual spacing to multiply the speed with which the algorithm adjusts the difficulty.

-        nAugmentSpacing *= nActualSpacing - nTargetSpacing
+        Interval *= [(1/a)*ActualSpacing/TargetSpacing - (a-1)/a]
-        nAugmentSpacing /= nActualSpacing + nSpacingParameter*nTargetSpacing

-And we keep the update function the same, adding on the augmentation the same way nActualSpacing is added:

-        bnNew *= ((nInterval - 1) * nTargetSpacing + nActualSpacing + nActualSpacing + nAugmentSpacing + nAugmentSpacing);
-        bnNew /= ((nInterval + 1) * nTargetSpacing);
+Where '*=' means 'multiply the value by'.

+We can choose an 'a' that gives us the faster response we desire.
+Specifically, a choice of 2 or 4 corresponds to a 2x or 4x modification at ActualSpacing=0, i.e. instant PoW block strings.
+As we can sometimes see 6-8 block strings in current operation of the chain, setting a=4 would be a targetted choice to reduce these strings to 1 or 2 blocks.

+Defining the augmentation would then appear like this (please forgive this attempt) after the declaration of nInterval:

+                if (IsProtocolVThisRFC(pindexLasrt->nTime)) {
+                    if (!fProofOfStake){
+                        if (nActualSpacing < nTargetSpacing){
+                            if (nActualSpacing < 0){
+                                nActualSpacing = 0;
+                            }
+                            nInterval *= ((1/4) + ((3/4) * nActualSpacing/nTargetSpacing));
+                        }
+                    }
+                }

+We could also place the calculation of nInterval higher into the preceding 'if' statement that already includes fProofofStake, which we list in the unresolved questions section.

+This implementation is continuous (i.e. it limits to 1 at ActualSpacing=TargetSpacing).
+It is also differentiable to first order across this limit, making it a 'smooth' function that will provide good participant behaviors.

  Another way of seeing the effect of this proposal is from the perspective of what the difficulty does in a clustered chain vs an evenly distributed chain.
  If there are 2 blocks in 2 times the target time, the difficulty will be constant if they are evenly spaced.
- If they are clustered at 0 and 2 times the target, then the difficulty will increase by ~5% then decrease by ~1.6%.
+ If they are clustered at 0 and 2 times the target, then the difficulty will increase by ~4% then decrease by ~1%.
  This trend toward higher difficulty for clustered chains is a direct consequence of adjusting the difficulty sharper on the up swing than the down swing, but it also can hopefully have secondary socially-driven effects.
  The game-theoretic behavior of miners that wish to increase their reward for a given hash rate will be to spread it out evenly in time, rather than contributing to a boom or bust cycle.
  This, together with the tighter algorithm in the wake of rfc20, should contribute strongly to a steady stream of work-distributed block rewards.